jgosar/mine-city-2000/README.md

 - MinecraftEditor: Creates the Minecraft world with terrain and buildings
 - MineCity2000: A rudimentary GUI for running the program

-First of all, you need .NET Framework 4 in order for MineCity 2000 to run.
+You need .NET Framework 4 in order for MineCity 2000 to run.
+I have checked that the project compiles and runs in Visual Studio 2010 and Visual Studio 2019.

 This is a development version, so do not be surprised if something doesn't work.
-If you come across any interesting bugs, tell me about them.

 At the current stage, not all buildings are supported, so there will be some holes between the buildings in a generated world.

 Stuff that does NOT work yet:
 - Subways
-- Highways
+- Highways (mostly)
 - Underwater pipes?
 - ???

+## Running the compiled program

-Run the program using MineCity2000.exe.
+Run the compiled program using MineCity2000.exe.

 With the first browse button, choose your *.sc2 city file.
 A good place to look for it would be "C:\Program Files\Maxis\SimCity 2000\Cities".
 But if you can't find it, open it in SimCity 2000, click "File->Save city as" and put it in a place where you will find it.